Keyv API

 Manual Control:

-You can also manually enable/disable stats tracking at runtime:
+You can also manually enable/disable stats tracking at runtime.
+Disabling stats will automatically unsubscribe from events:

 const keyv = new Keyv({ stats: false });